West 22nd Street (Cermak Road) and Kingery Highway

 Village of Oak Brook, Illinois

-The tenth shopping mall in Chicagoland was developed by a joint venture of the Windy City's Marshall Field & Company and the Urban Investment & Development Company, under the auspices of Phillip Klutznick.
-He had been instrumental in the creation of the PARK FOREST PLAZA (1949) and OLD ORCHARD CENTER (1956) shopping complexes.
+The tenth major shopping mall in Chicagoland was developed by a joint venture of the Windy City's Marshall Field & Company and Philip Klutznick (under the auspices of the the Urban Investment & Development Company).
+Klutznick had been instrumental in the creation of the PARK FOREST PLAZA (1949) and OLD ORCHARD CENTER (1956) shopping complexes.

-Thirty-seven stores and services were dedicated March 5, 1962.
+Thirty-seven stores and services were dedicated on March 5, 1962.
 Speaking at the inauguration was Illinois Senator Paul Douglas (D).
-Although Senator Everett P. Dirksen (R) was scheduled to appear, he never arrived.
+Although US Senator Everett P. Dirksen (R) was scheduled to appear, he never arrived.

 Anchoring the mall were a 4-level (365,000 square foot) Marshall Field & Company and 3-level (285,000 square foot) Sears.
 The fully-leased shopping hub housed fifty-six stores and services.
 These included Walgreen Drug, Stuarts Ready-To-Wear For Ladies, Maurice L. Rothschild, Fabric Mart, an S.S.
 Kresge 5 & 10, Jewel Supermarket and 3-level (66,000 square foot), New York City-based Bonwit Teller.